-As you can see above, a greater percent of senior non-drivers "sometimes or often" did not get to medical appointments, did not have access to essential services such as getting groceries, or did not get to recreational, leisure, or religious activities in the last 6 months because they did not have a ride (percents range from 18% to 27% across the three types of services and activities).
-Conversely, very few senior drivers (3% to 8%) said that they "sometimes or often" were unable to access these same services and activities because they did not have a ride.
+As you can see above, a greater percent of senior non-drivers "sometimes or often" did not get to medical appointments, did not have access to essential services such as getting groceries, or did not get to recreational, leisure, or religious activities in the last 6 months because they did not have a ride (percents range from 17% to 34% across the three types of services and activities).
+Conversely, only a small percent of senior drivers (4% to 7%) said that they "sometimes or often" were unable to access these same services and activities because they did not have a ride.
+ALBERTA Overall Transportation Deficiency Percent of Seniors with Unmet Transportation Needs for At Least One Trip Type

-EDMONTON ZONE

-Overall Transportation Deficiency

-Percent of Seniors with Unmet Transportation Needs for At Least One Trip Type

-Consistent with the results from the last few pages, you can see that in the graph above to the left that more than one-third (38%) of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one type of trip (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
-On the other hand, only 10% of senior drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one of these trip types.
+Consistent with the results from the last few pages, you can see that in the graph above to the left that 42% of senior non-drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one type of trip (e.g., medical appointments, essential services, recreational, social, or religious activities) because they did not have a ride.
+On the other hand, only 11% of senior drivers said that yes, in the last 6 months, they had unmet transportation needs for at least one of these trip types.

-Conversely, 62% of senior non-drivers and 90% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.
+Conversely, 58% of senior non-drivers and 89% of senior drivers said no, they did not have unmet transportation needs in the last 6 months for at least one of the trip types described above.

-EDMONTON ZONE

 Non-Participation in Community Activities

 Frequency of Not Participating in More Recreational, Social, Religious, or Other Group Activities Because of Not Having a Ride

 100 -----

-When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride, 40% of senior non-drivers said "sometimes or often".

-Compare this to senior drivers where only 8% said that they "sometimes or often" felt like they wanted to participate in more recreational, social, religious, or other group activities but couldn't because they didn't have a ride.
+When asked how often that they felt like they wanted to participate in more recreational, social, religious, or other group activities but could not because they did not have a ride, almost 50% of senior non-drivers said "sometimes or often".
+Compare this to senior drivers where only 8% said that they "sometimes or often" felt like they wanted to participate in more recreational, social, religious, or other group activities but could not because they did not have a ride.

-EDMONTON ZONE

 Quality of Life and Well-Being

 Quality of Life

-100
+100 -----

-50 -----
+Jecent 50 -----

-When asked about quality of life, one-quarter (25%) of senior non-drivers rated their quality of life as "poor or fair".
-On the other hand, very few (14%) senior drivers rated their quality of life the same way (see graph above).
+When asked about quality of life, slightly more than one-quarter (29%) of senior non-drivers rated their quality of life as "poor or fair".
+On the other hand, very few (10%) senior drivers rated their quality of life as "poor or fair" (see graph above).
 A similar pattern was found on ratings of well-being.
-That is, more than one-quarter (26%) of senior non-drivers rated their sense of well-being as "poor or fair", with very few (12%) senior drivers rating their sense of well-being in the same manner (see graph below).
+That is, one-quarter (25%) of senior non-drivers rated their sense of well-being as "poor or fair", with very few (10%) senior drivers rating their sense of well-being in the same manner (see graph below).